NigarAylaOzcanan/TransPerfect-UserInteractions/README.md

 ## Task Overview

-This task aims to validate the functionality of the web page by simulating basic user interactions on the [TransPerfect](https://www.transperfect.com/) website.
+This task aims to validate the functionality of the webpage by simulating basic user interactions on the [TransPerfect](https://www.transperfect.com/) website.

 ## Technologies and Tools Used